- Home

 For example, in the national curriculum for English, we have four domains: reading, writing, speaking and listening.
 In exams, reading gets more attention than writing and the other two don’t get anything at all.

 So, what’s the teacher to do?
-If the teacher is under pressure to improve results, she shouldn’t spend time on speaking and listening, because those skills aren’t assessed.
+If the teacher is under pressure to improve results, they shouldn’t spend time on speaking and listening, because those skills aren’t assessed.
 It’s the age-old motto: what you test is what you get.

 Overall, though, I’m in favour of high-stakes assessments, because they make the system fairer.
 People often say that we should get rid of tests, but that will cause other problems.